stefnotch/vibrating-alarm-clock/README.md

 - Maybe we have to use a https://developer.android.com/reference/android/os/PowerManager.WakeLock

 ## Extra stuff for later
-- Show "not connected" warning if we aren't connected
 - Better scanning interface and faster scanning
-- Show that connect button if we aren't connected
 - Warn on missing location (turned off) and better permissions management
 - Bonding, if possible https://github.com/NordicSemiconductor/Android-BLE-Library/issues/35
 - Figure out why the lipstick keeps glowing